eduNEXT/xblock-limesurvey/README.rst

        LIMESURVEY_API_USER = "<username>"
        LIMESURVEY_API_PASSWORD = "<password>"

 Enabling in Studio
 ******************

-You can enable the LimeSurvey XBlock in studio through the advanced settings.
+You can enable the LimeSurvey XBlock in the studio through the advanced settings.

 1. From the main page of a specific course, navigate to